 A business case is a great way to grow an engaged following.
 It also allows you to post advertisements and sponsored posts to help your posts reach further.
 You can add your branding, company info, calls-to-action and so much more.

-The organic reach of business page posts isn’t what it used to be, but there is still a lot of opportunities if you use this platform properly.
+The organic reach of business page posts isn’t what it used to be, but there are still a lot of opportunities if you use this platform properly.

 A Facebook Group can be really valuable…if you have the time.
 It can add tons of brand exposure, but to make it valuable, you need to be really dedicated to managing your group and encouraging engagement.

-Post things like polls, articles, questions, open up days where your members can post their content, the list goes on.
+Post things like polls, articles, questions, open-up days where your members can post their content, and the list goes on.
 In other words, you need to be actively engaged to create a community where others become active and spread the word.